qetr1ck-op/blog-source/source/_posts/Front-End-Interview-Questions.md

 # JavaScript: basics

-## null vs undefined.
+## Types.
 What are the differences between "null" and "undefined"?

 **Answer:** JavaScript has two distinct values for nothing, `null` and `undefined`.